h-shimamoto/dpdk-ovs/docs/06_Known_Issues.md

     For example, `dpdk_nic_bind.py -b igb_uio <PCI ID of NIC port>` binds the NIC to the Intel® DPDK igb_uio driver.

+* Issue present in some kernels (3.15.7 to 3.16.6 inclusive): When an RFC2544 throughput test is run on the setup described in [vHost Sample Configurations][doc-vhost-setup], using 2 guests, it shows excessive packet loss, even at low throughput.
+This degradation in performance was introduced on these kernels by the commit ```6daca6a55794bd21f51a643c064417e56f581d31```.

+ There are two potential solutions for this issue:
+  * Configuring your setup with ports which interact together (such as PHY RX and vHost TX) on the same core should improve RFC2544 throughput.
+  * Upgrading the kernel to 3.16.7 may help but is not guaranteed to resolve the issue.
+A fresh OS install with either the 3.16.7 kernel or the 3.15.6 kernel is best.
+Downgrading from a kernel where the issue is present has not been proven as a solution.
 ______

 ## Intel® DPDK vSwitch Sample Guest Application